AzisK/ExtractGoogleTrends/README.md

 You need to get the SerpApi key from https://serpapi.com/.
 Register and generate a key.
 It gives you 100 free searches per month.

 Put the key in the `.env` file in the root directory of the project.
-They key in the file should look like this:
+The key in the file should look like this:

 ```bash
 SERPAPI_KEY=<123_YOURKEY_ABC>